brycewray/hugo-site/content/posts/2020/07/stacks-and-stacks.md

 2019-07-05: System fonts.

 2020-07-05: *Same*.
 I did, however, spend about half of the year between these two configs using either (a.) fonts imported via the [npm Typefaces package](https://npmjs.com/package/typefaces/) or (b.)
 [Google Fonts](https://fonts.google.com/)-provided typefaces.
-I finally decided a couple of days ago to revert to [only system fonts](/posts/2018/10/web-typography-part-2) after tiring of trying to compensate for the minor, but notable, performance hits that the other typefaces’ delivery methods imposed.[^zachFonts]
+I finally decided a couple of days ago to revert to [only system fonts](/posts/2018/10/web-typography-part-2) after tiring of trying to compensate for the minor, but notable, performance hits that the other typefaces' delivery methods imposed.[^zachFonts]

-[^zachFonts]: I *am* aware there are ways to handle that, as [Zach Leatherman explained so well](https://www.zachleat.com/web/comprehensive-webfonts/) in 2016, but he obviously is ’waaaay smarter than I am and I don’t have either the knowledge or guts to give the recommended methods a try.
+[^zachFonts]: I *am* aware there are ways to handle that, as [Zach Leatherman explained so well](https://www.zachleat.com/web/comprehensive-webfonts/) in 2016, but he obviously is 'waaaay smarter than I am and I don't have either the knowledge or guts to give the recommended methods a try.
 Maybe someday, but not now.

 ## Support for dark mode?